-Because of your financial support we are able to work with a specific child or family, to help them with practical, emotional and spiritual support.
-What that looks like will vary depending on whether the child is living in an institution or in a community, or where the family lives.
+With your financial support we are able to work with a specific child or family, helping them with practical, emotional and spiritual support.
+What that looks like varies, depending on whether the child is living in an institution or in a community, or where the family lives.
 Some families live in remote rural parts of the country, others in towns and cities.

 Can I write to my child or family?

 Yes, we would encourage that.
-W will send you more information when you get details of your child or family.
+You will be sent more information when you get details of your child or family.